Patti Smith: The Patti Smith Group

 In 1973, Smith teamed up again with musician and rock archivist Lenny Kaye, and later added Richard Sohl on piano.
-The trio developed into a full band with the addition of Ivan Kral on guitar and bass and Jay Dee Daugherty on drums.
-Kral was a refugee from Czechoslovakia who had moved to the U.S. in 1966 with his parents, who were diplomats.
-After the Warsaw Pact invasion of Czechoslovakia in 1968, he decided not to return.
+The trio developed into a full band with the addition of Ivan Král on guitar and bass and Jay Dee Daugherty on drums.
 Financed by Sam Wagstaff, the band recorded their first single, "Hey Joe/Piss Factory" in 1974.
-The A-side was a version of the rock standard with the addition of a spoken word piece about fugitive heiress Patty Hearst, which included the lyrics, "Patty Hearst, you're standing there in front of the Symbionese Liberation Army flag with your legs spread, I was wondering were you gettin' it every night from a black revolutionary man and his women ...".
-Hearst had been confined against her will and had been repeatedly threatened with execution and raped.
-The B-side describes the helpless alienation Smith felt while working on a factory assembly line and the salvation she dreams of achieving by escaping to New York.
+The A-side was a version of the rock standard with the addition of a spoken word piece about Patty Hearst, a fugitive heiress.
+The B-side describes the helpless alienation Smith felt while working on a factory assembly line and the salvation she dreams of achieving by escaping to New York City.
 In a 1996 interview on artistic influences during her younger years, Smith said, "I had devoted so much of my girlish daydreams to Rimbaud.
 Rimbaud was like my boyfriend."

-Later that same year, she performed "I Wake Up Screaming", a poem, on The Whole Thing Started with Rock & Roll Now It's Out of Control album, an album by The Doors Ray Manzarek.
+Later the same year, she performed "I Wake Up Screaming", a poem, on The Whole Thing Started with Rock & Roll Now It's Out of Control, an album by The Doors' Ray Manzarek.